ib-rim/blackjack/README.md

 ### Options

  - Hit: Draw a new card
- - Stand: Stop drawing cards
+ - Stand: Stop drawing cards and evaluate your hand
  - Reset: Reset game and draw a new hand

 ### Link